UKradioastro/UKRAA_PicoMuon/README.md

 This will run the install script.

-There will be occasions during the running of the install script that require you to make a keyboard entry.
+There may be occasions during the running of the install script that require you to make a keyboard entry.

 When asked **Do you want to continue?
 [Y/n]** - type **Y** or **y** and press **enter**